IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 ### Step 1: After you've created a new cluster, open the OpenShift console.

-1. Logon to IBM Cloud web console
+1. Logon to the IBM Cloud web console

-2. Select **Open Shift** in the menu
+2. Select **OpenShift** in the menu

 ![Select Open Shift in the menu](images/os-registry-01.png)